 Then the consultant returned the lighting to its previous level.

-Expectedly work output would surely fall back, too.
+It was expected that work output would surely fall back.
 But it did not.
 In fact it remained high.

 What do you think increased work efficiency.
 Is it really lighting? ~